mliechti/test/README.md

 test
 ====

-used to test git commits/branches/etc
+used to test git commits/branches/etc and deal with the madness